ROHANBAIJU/enviromind/PROTOTYPE TEST README.TXT.txt

-Step 6: Open another terminal, or in the terminal where you did pnpm install perform "pnpm dev",(the terminal must be in the Frontend directory where the frontend files are downloaded).
+Step 6: Open another terminal, or in the terminal where you did pnpm install perform "pnpm dev",(the terminal must be in the directory where the frontend files are downloaded).

 Step 7: The step 6 process will give two links in the executing terminal by which the webapp can be accessed can be accessed.